Emergency advice

 7. Cardiac arrest first aid - if casualty becomes responsive, put them in the recovery position

-If the casualty shows signs of becoming responsive such as coughing, opening their eyes, speaking, or starts to breathe normally, put them in the recovery position.
+If the casualty shows signs of becoming responsive such as coughing, opening their eyes, speaking, or starting to breathe normally, put them in the recovery position.

 Leave the defibrillator attached.
 Monitor their level of response and prepare to give CPR again if necessary.